 There are two decks of cards, the red deck and the blue deck.
 They differ slightly in a way that makes drawing the eight of hearts slightly more likely from the red deck than from the blue deck.
 One of the decks is randomly chosen and hidden in a box.
 You reach in the box and randomly pick a card that turns out to be the eight of hearts.
 You believe intuitively that this makes the red deck more likely to be in the box than the blue deck.

-Your intuitive judgment about the red deck can be formalized and verified using some inequalities between probabilities and conditional probabilities involving the events

-$R := \mathbf{Red} \ \mathrm{deck} \ \mathrm{is} \ \mathrm{in} \ \mathrm{the} \ \mathrm{box}.$

-$B ::= \mathbf{B}$ lue deck is in the box,

-E :=Eight of hearts is picked from the deck in the box.

-- (a) State an inequality between probabilities and/or conditional probabilities that formalizes the assertion, "picking the eight of hearts from the red deck is more likely than from the blue deck." - (b) State a similar inequality that formalizes the assertion "picking the eight of hearts from the deck in the box makes the red deck more likely to be in the box than the blue deck."

-- (c) Assuming the each deck is equally likely to be the one in the box, prove that the inequality of part (a) implies the inequality of part (b). - (d) Suppose you couldn't be sure that the red deck and blue deck were equally likely to be in the box.
+Your intuitive judgment about the red deck can be formalized and verified using some inequalities between probabilities and conditional probabilities involving the events - $R ::= \mathbf{R}$ ed deck is in the box, - B ::=Blue deck is in the box, - E ::= Eight of hearts is picked from the deck in the box. (a) State an inequality between probabilities and/or conditional probabilities that formalizes the assertion, "picking the eight of hearts from the red deck is more likely than from the blue deck."
+794 (b) State a similar inequality that formalizes the assertion "picking the eight of hearts from the deck in the box makes the red deck more likely to be in the box than the blue deck." (c) Assuming the each deck is equally likely to be the one in the box, prove that the inequality of part (a) implies the inequality of part (b). (d) Suppose you couldn't be sure that the red deck and blue deck were equally likely to be in the box.
 Could you still conclude that picking the eight of hearts from the deck in the box makes the red deck more likely to be in the box than the blue deck?
 Briefly explain.
+Problem 18.18.

 A flip of Coin 1 is x times as likely to come up Heads as a flip of Coin 2.
-A biased random choice of one of these coins made, where the probability of choosing Coin 1 is w times that of Coin 2.
-The chosen coin is flipped and comes up Heads.

-(a) Restate the information above using probabilities and conditional probabilities involving the events

-C1 ::= Coin 1 was chosen,

-C2 ::= Coin 2 was chosen,

-H ::= the chosen coin came up Heads.

-- (b) State an inequality involving conditional probabilities of the above events that formalizes the assertion "Given that the chosen coin came up Heads, the chosen coin is more likely to have been Coin 1 than Coin 2." - (c) Prove that, given that the chosen coin came up Heads, the chosen coin is more likely to have been Coin 1 than Coin 2 iff
+A biased random choice of one of these coins will be made, where the probability of choosing Coin 1 is w times that of Coin 2. (a) Restate the information above as equations between conditional probabilities involving the events C1 ::= Coin 1 was chosen, C2 ::= Coin 2 was chosen, H ::= the chosen coin came up Heads. (b) State an inequality involving conditional probabilities of the above events that formalizes the assertion "Given that the chosen coin came up Heads, the chosen coin is more likely to have been Coin 1 than Coin 2." (c) Prove that, given that the chosen coin came up Heads, the chosen coin is more likely to have been Coin 1 than Coin 2 iff wx > 1.